 The integration will automatically discover devices once the Bluetooth integration is enabled and functional.

-Adding Xiaomi BLE to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Xiaomi BLE integration to your Home Assistant instance, use this My button:

 If the above My button doesn’t work, you can also perform the following steps manually:

 It is possible that we detect your device because it uses the MiBeacon protocol but don’t yet support any or all of its sensors.
 We currently actively test devices with the following sensor classes.

 It also supports the following classes of binary sensors: